 Weaning from Breast to Bottle

-If you decide to wean from breastfeeding to bottle feeding, either formula or expressed milk, try first introducing a bottle at a feed you know your little one will be hungry and sleepy as they are more likely to accept the bottle.
+If you decide to wean from breastfeeding to bottle feeding (whether you are offering expressed breast milk or formula) try first introducing a bottle at a feed you know your little one will be hungry and sleepy as they are more likely to accept the bottle.
 The bedtime feed is a perfect feed for this, or if you do a dream feed this is a good time too.

 Because breastfed babies have a stronger suck, try using a faster flow teat than is normally recommended for their age, or a variflow teat so they can regulate the milk flow themselves.
 If your baby is getting frustrated with the bottle it could be that the teat is flowing too slowly.

 Try feeding the bottle in a different position than you'd normally breastfeed.
 A good alternative is putting a pillow on your knees and laying your baby on the pillow, facing you front-on, with their feet against your tummy.
 The difference in position means they're not associating the bottle feed with breastfeeding.

 You may want to get someone else to do the feed, still using the above position.

 Stay calm during your attempts.
 If you're getting frustrated and stressed your baby will pick up on this and may associate those feelings with the bottle.